postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/sharing.md

 You can move collections, APIs, and environments to shared workspaces to collaborate with your team.

-> You must be an admin or editor on a collection to move it.
+> You must be an editor on a collection, API, or environment, or the workspace admin, to move an entity to another workspace.

 Navigate to the entity you'd like to share in the left sidebar, select it, then select <img alt="Three dots icon" src="https://assets.postman.com/postman-docs/icon-three-dots-v9.jpg" width="18px" style="vertical-align:middle;margin-bottom:5px"> > **Move**.